Don’t have time to read the Guide now? We’ll email you a PDF copy.

 You are more likely to have success in spread betting if you focus your betting on just a few financial assets that you can develop expert knowledge of.

-Before you ever place your first spread bet with real money, you should have a betting strategy in place that will guide your betting.
-It can be a strategy drawn from fundamental analysis or from technical analysis, but in either case it should fulfil the following requirements:
+Before you ever place your first spread bet with real money, you should have a strategy in place that will guide your trading.
+It can be a strategy drawn from fundamental analysis or from technical analysis, but in either case, it should fulfil the following requirements: